Eschatologue/CM_wiki/docs/class/sorcerer/arcane.md

 *You learn to twist the spells of your enemies to your will.*

-When you succeed on a saving throw against a spell, or a spell attack misses you, you can use your Reaction to spend a number of sorcery points equal to the spell's level and partially redirect that spell at a creature you can see within 60 feet of you (1 sorcery point if the spell is a cantrip), under the following rules:
+When you succeed on a saving throw against a spell, or a spell attack misses you, you can use your **:rsc-r: Reaction**{ .rsc } to spend a number of sorcery points equal to the spell's level and partially redirect that spell at a creature you can see within 60 feet of you (1 sorcery point if the spell is a cantrip), under the following rules:

 ***Attack Roll.*** If the triggering effect was an attack roll, the roll is repeated against that creature, using your Sorcerer spell attack modifier.